-Scrum teams usually have between 5 and 11 people and it is not recommendable to move their members from one project/team to another.
-The reason is simple, the same way than practice improves your skills, communication and work results will be better after some time with the same people.
+Scrum teams usually have between 5 and 11 people, and it is not recommended to move their members from one project/team to another.
+The reason is simple, in the same way that practice improves your skills, communication and work results will be better after some time with the same people.

 Self-organization and cross-functional teams are essential features in Scrum.

 Scrum defines several roles within a Scrum Team.
-Find them described below:
+You will find them described below:

 Effective product owners should:

 - Be focused on understanding market and business requirements.

 - Prioritize the work that the development team should accomplish through a proper management of the product backlog.

 - Guide the team when deciding what to ship and make sure that customer needs are being understood.

 The product owner is not the team manager and they will not decide how to implement things or how long it will take.
 Their role consists of making sure that the highest customer/business value is being delivered first and the product backlog is being properly managed.